BradyMcd/rs-pider-robots/README.md

 unimplemented, misplaced directives, all are recorded as an Anomaly and stored in a Vec based on where they are noted.
 The goal of this project is to later act as a module in a larger web spider, as that project evolves so will this.
-Because it's meant for use reading the web no facilities are provided to create a robots.txt file of your own and no serialization of the original file is stored.
+Because it's meant for use reading the web no facilities are provided to create a robots.txt file of your own and no serialization of the original file is stored only the encoding.

 ## Permissions, and how they are determined